A Fueter operator for 3/2-spinors: Introduction

-The equation \eqref{eq:RSSW} has an abelian gauge symmetry given by $\mathcal{G} = Maps(Y, S^1)$.
-The moduli space is defined to be the solution space of \eqref{eq:RSSW} mod $\mathcal{G}$.
-Note that the solutions to \eqref{eq:RSSW} can also be thought of as critical points of a certain modified Chern-Simons-Dirac functional $\mathcal{L}^{RS}$, where \eqref{eq:RSSW} is interpreted as the minimizing condition for $\mathcal{L}^{RS}$ (see \cite{sadegh2023threedimensional} for more details).
+The equation \eqref{eq: RS-SW} has an abelian gauge symmetry given by $\mathcal{G} = Maps(Y, S^1)$.
+The moduli space is defined to be the solution space of \eqref{eq: RS-SW} mod $\mathcal{G}$.
+Note that the solutions to \eqref{eq: RS-SW} can also be thought of as critical points of a certain modified Chern-Simons-Dirac functional $\mathcal{L}^{RS}$, where \eqref{eq: RS-SW} is interpreted as the minimizing condition for $\mathcal{L}^{RS}$ (see \cite{sadegh2023threedimensional} for more details).

-In dimension four, the RSSW equations were first introduced by the second-named author in \cite{nguyen2023pin}.
-The moduli space of the $4$-D RSSW equations is known to be \textit{not} compact in general--a feature that is different from the classical Seiberg-Witten theory.
+In dimension four, the RS-SW equations were first introduced by the second-named author in \cite{nguyen2023pin}.
+The moduli space of the $4$-D RS-SW equations is known to be \textit{not} compact in general--a feature that is different from the classical Seiberg-Witten theory.
 There is a topological obstruction in terms of an inequality relating the second betti number $b_2$ and the signature of the four manifolds that guarantees the non-compactness of the moduli space.
-Thus, on those four manifolds that satisfy such topological conditions, we are guaranteed to have non-trivial solutions of the RSSW equations.
+Thus, on those four manifolds that satisfy such topological conditions, we are guaranteed to have non-trivial solutions of the RS-SW equations.

 The story is a bit different in dimension three.
-In \cite{sadegh2023threedimensional}, we studied the behavior of convergence of solutions of \eqref{eq:RSSW} after the blow-up procedure.
-In particular, we proved that if $\{(A_n, \psi_n, \epsilon_n)\}$ is a sequence of solutions of \eqref{eq:RSSWblowup} such that $F_{A_n}$ are uniformly bounded in $L^6$ and $\epsilon_n$ gets arbitrarily small, then away from a closed nowhere-dense subset $Z\subset Y$, after passing through a subsequence and up to gauge transformations, $A_n$ converges weakly to $A$ in $L^2_{1,loc}$, $\psi_n$ converges weakly to $\psi$ in $L^2_{2,loc}$, and $(A,\psi)$ must satisfy the following degenerate situation
+In \cite{sadegh2023threedimensional}, we studied the behavior of convergence of solutions of \eqref{eq: RS-SW} after the blow-up procedure.
+In particular, we proved that if $\{(A_n, \psi_n, \epsilon_n)\}$ is a sequence of solutions of \eqref{eq: RS-SWblowup} such that $F_{A_n}$ are uniformly bounded in $L^6$ and $\epsilon_n$ gets arbitrarily small, then away from a closed nowhere-dense subset $Z\subset Y$, after passing through a subsequence and up to gauge transformations, $A_n$ converges weakly to $A$ in $L^2_{1,loc}$, $\psi_n$ converges weakly to $\psi$ in $L^2_{2,loc}$, and $(A,\psi)$ must satisfy the following degenerate situation

+\begin{Rem} We give a brief comment on why we blow up \eqref{eq: RS-SW} using the $L^4$-norm as opposed to the $L^2$-norm that usually appears in ordinary generalized Seiberg-Witten theory.
+Unlike the Wietzenb\"ock formula of the Dirac operator, $Q_A^2$ contains a second-order term $P_AP^*_A$, where $P_A := \pi_{3/2}\circ \nabla_A$.
+A common strategy to prove such a convergence result stated above is starting with a Green's integration by parts formula, where one has to control $\norm{P^*_A\psi}_{L^2}$.
+Essentially, the divergence of $\psi$ can be controlled by the curvature $F_A$ via gauge-fixing if $\psi$ is assumed to have $L^4$-unit norm by a standard elliptic estimate applied to Rarita-Schwinger operator in dimension 3 (see Section 3 of \cite{sadegh2023threedimensional} for more details). \end{Rem}